Azure/Microsoft.AVS.Management/docs/README.md

 | `SFTP_Sessions` | Dictionary of hostname to [Lazy](https://docs.microsoft.com/en-us/dotnet/api/system.lazy-1?view=netcore-2.1) instance of [posh-ssh sftp session](https://github.com/darkoperator/Posh-SSH/blob/master/docs/New-SFTPSession.md) | `New-SFTPItem -ItemType Directory -Path "/tmp/zzz" -SFTPSession $SSH_Sessions[esx.hostname.fqdn].Value`.
 Another key to the dictionary is `"VC"` for SFTP to vCenter

 > <b>Persistent secrets</b>:
 The secrets are kept in a Keyvault, they are isolated on package name basis, shared across all versions of your package and made available for each of your package scripts.
-Delete a secrets by setting a property to an empty string or `$null`.
+Delete secrets by setting the hastable entry to an empty string or `$null`.

 The script shall assume the directory it is executed in is temporary and can use it as needed, assuming 25GB is available.
 This environment including any files will be torn down after the script execution.